top of page

 Guarantee of a specific retirement benefit amount to employees upon retirement typically based on factors such as salary history.

-Examples: penions, defined benefit plans
+Examples: pensions, defined benefit plans

 For Gov. & some Non-profits